 Removing your temporary haemodialysis catheter (vascath)

 If you are receiving haemodialysis for chronic kidney disease (CKD), you may have had a temporary haemodialysis catheter or line put into the large veins in your groin or neck.
-This leaflet describes what happens when your catheter is removed.
+This booklet describes what happens when your catheter is removed.

-Publication date: 07/2023
+Publication date: 09/2023

-Review date: 07/2026
+Review date: 09/2026

 Categories

-Order a printed information booklet
+Order printed information booklets

 (Please note: not all of our patient information booklets are available as printed copies.)